josmithua/song-data/README.md

-# bhb-data
+# song-data
-Believers Hymn Book hymn data in JSON format.
+Includes hymns from different hymn books in JSON format.

+Hymn books currently include:
+* Believers Hymn Book
+* Sacred Songs for Singing Saints (also known as Songs of Thanksgiving & Praise)

+## Format description
-**bhb_songs.json**: An array of song objects
+Each file is an array of song objects:

 Song object properties:
 * id (integer)